Cronenbrogues/cronenbroguelike/DEVELOPERS.md

 ## <a id="cheat">Cheats</a>

-Those that would seek arcana, must be inducted into the esoteric circle.
+Those that would seek arcana must be inducted into the esoteric circle.
 Petition @flosincapite for initiation.